trufflesuite/truffle/packages/truffle-core/docs/getting_started/testing.md

     // Get a reference to the deployed MetaCoin contract, as a JS object. var meta = MetaCoin.deployed();

-    // Get the MetaCoin balance of the first account, and assert that it's 10000. return meta.getBalance.call(accounts[0]).then(function(balance) {
+    // Get the MetaCoin balance of the first account and assert that it's 10000. return meta.getBalance.call(accounts[0]).then(function(balance) {
       assert.equal(balance.valueOf(), 10000, "10000 wasn't in the first account");
     });